surgicalcoder/impromptu-interface/Readme.md

+# Danger!
+Do not use!

+## This project has been heavily adapted for use, and is considered unstable for any other purpose.

+One thing explicitly known that does not work is Attribute cloning on new classes, this was disabled as it did not compile under .net core, and was not needed!

+# Danger!

 C# 4.0 (.net & silverlight) framework to allow you to wrap any object (static or dynamic) with a static interface even though it didn't inherit from it.
 It does this by emitting cached dynamic binding code inside a proxy.
 By expanding on the DLR plumbing used to implement this library, it has grown to support more general dynamic implementations.

 See [Wiki](http://github.com/ekonbenefits/impromptu-interface/wiki) for full examples of all features.
 Other features include Really Late Binding, Inline Syntaxes, Currying, some dynamic extensions for FSharp, and unsealed Dynamic Objects including a fully dynamic MVVM ViewModel